Farm Management Internship

 Our organization values the diverse skills and individuals that come together to create a thriving community and workplace.
 We are committed to the work we do, and bring our best selves each day, but we don’t take ourselves too seriously, have fun, and enjoy the process of doing good in our community.
 We take care of each other and put people at the center of everything we do.

-The Farm Management Intern works in all operations of the Boulder farm with Cultiva youth, volunteers, and others to support a CSA program, donation program, and farm stand.
+The Farm Management Intern works in all aspects of the Boulder farm with the dairy and growing teams, Cultiva youth, and volunteers to support a CSA program, donation program, and farm stand.
 The Farm Management Internship is fast paced and requires a great deal of hard work, focus, and care.

 Farm Intern Duties